Study Guides for (ISC)2 Certified Information Systems Security Professional

 These are technical books, so the copy editing is weak.
 The practice exam book especially needs some work.
 About every 100 to 150 questions, the answer key in the back would be mixed up as to which answer is correct.
 If you get that question "wrong", it might be because it listed the wrong letter.
 Read the explanations in the answer key, you might find that it describes the one you selected.

-The funniest error I found was in the Operations Domain section of the CBK book.
+The funniest error I found was in the Operations Domain section of the CBK book for CCSP.
 It's in a section about designing and operating a data center, so the premise here is that you're running your own private cloud infrastructure.

 What seems to have happened is that someone wrote a short section, a little over a page long, about keyboard-video-mouse switches you would use with rack-mounted servers.
 They must have used the acronym "KVM" throughout.